CEN4010Group14/RESTAPI/README.md

 Feature Checklist:
 Book Browsing and Sorting
-□ Retrieve List of Books by Genre o Logic: Given a specific genre, return a list of books for that genre. o HTTP Request Type: GET o Parameters Sent: Genre o Response Data: JSON List of book objects
+## Retrieve List of Books by Genre
+- Logic: Given a specific genre, return a list of books for that genre.
+- HTTP Request Type: GET
+- Parameters Sent: Genre
+- Response Data: JSON List of book objects
-□ Retrieve List of Top Sellers (Top 10 books that have sold the most copied) o Logic: Return the top 10 books that have sold the most copies in descending order (most copies sold would be #1) o HTTP Request Type: GET o Parameters Sent: None o Response Data : JSON List of book objects
+## Retrieve List of Top Sellers (Top 10 books that have sold the most copied)
+- Logic: Return the top 10 books that have sold the most copies in descending order (most copies sold would be #1)
+- HTTP Request Type: GET
+- Parameters Sent: None
+- Response Data : JSON List of book objects
-□ Retrieve List of Books for a particular rating and higher o Logic: Filter by rating higher or equal to the passed rating value. o HTTP Request Type: GET o Parameters Sent: Rating o Response Data: JSON List of book objects
+## Retrieve List of Books for a particular rating and higher
+- Logic: Filter by rating higher or equal to the passed rating value.
+- HTTP Request Type: GET
+- Parameters Sent: Rating
+- Response Data: JSON List of book objects
-□ Discount books by publisher. o Logic: Update the price of all books under a publisher by a discount percent. o HTTP Request Type: PUT or PATCH o Parameters Sent: Discount percent, Publisher o Response Data: None
+## Discount books by publisher.
+- Logic: Update the price of all books under a publisher by a discount percent.
+- HTTP Request Type: PUT or PATCH
+- Parameters Sent: Discount percent, Publisher
+- Response Data: None

 Profile Management